PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g9/index.md

 This guide offers a roadmap for those exploring network traffic analysis.
 From transmission decryption to manual decoding and the formulation of detection rules, each section contributes to a practical understanding.
 Whether a seasoned analyst or an enthusiast, this journey aims to decipher the digital communication intricacies inherent in mobile applications using Colander.

-# On hurry?
+# In a hurry?
-You are on hurry but can't remember the different commands to run on your PiRogue?
+Can't remember the PiRogue commands you need?
+Don't worry!
 Here they are:
 * Instrument the mobile device: `pirogue-intercept-gated -o output`
 * Wait until it says `Waiting for data` and start the application to be analyzed
 * Hit `Ctrl + C` when done with the app